Procurement process for school property projects

 20. Provide debriefs as appropriate.

-21. Retain all procurement documentation for 7 years on the project file (see: Project files and briefs).
+21. Retain all procurement documentation for 7 years on the project file (see: Role of the board of trustess in the early stages of a project).

 Last reviewed: Has this been useful?
 Give us your feedback